 What is the best perk of staying at the Island House Hotel Orange Beach?
 The beach!

 If you would rather see the beach than be on it, there is no shortage of beach views.
-Each of the rooms and suites has at least one balcony where you can sip your morning cup of coffee while looking out to beautiful gulf views.
+Each of the rooms and suites has at least one balcony where you can sip your morning cup of coffee while looking out to beautiful Gulf views.
 I never tired of peeking out my window or stepping onto my balcony to feel the sea breeze.

 Pro Tip: When you check into Island House Hotel Orange Beach, be sure to ask if there are available rooms on the upper floors for the best vantage point.
 That brings me to …